mxenabled/docusaurus-openapi-docs/README.md

 ## Installing from Template

-Run the following to bootstrap a Docsaurus v2 site (classic theme) with `docusaurus-openapi-docs`:
+Run the following to bootstrap a Docusaurus v2 site (classic theme) with `docusaurus-openapi-docs`:

 ```bash
 npx create-docusaurus@2.1.0 my-website --package-manager yarn